serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 “Engineers like to solve problems.
 If there are no problems handily available, they will create their own problems.” - Scott Adams

-I am sure you have heard it before and in fact creating more problems than solutions.
+I am sure you have heard it before and in fact, might be unknowingly creating more problems than solutions.

 This blog aims to explore this beautiful relationship between Serverless and GraphQL and why they fit together.
 I’ll go over the advantages and disadvantages of both, which one would work best for your application, and what you should consider before making the switch.
 Perhaps most importantly, I’ll also share some info about how you can get on board with your devious, streamlining plans.